zpenka/tempest/README.md

 # tempest
 Live Streams of public Twitter images.
 Save and manage your collection of the world's public photos!

-## meta
-This application was build by following along with Artemij Fedosejev in 'React.js Essentials' Enhancements/Improvements by Zack Penka

 ## notice
 This application has only been proven to work on Node v0.10.40 and is not guaranteed to work on more recent versions